krcourville/krcourville.github.io/_posts/2018-03-09-easy-photo-download-launched.markdown

 # What does this mean for you?

-I am aware issues found in the MPDL app but do not time to contribute to it further without some sort of motiviation.
-Users have expressed the desire to contribute payment as a result of the time saved by using MPDL.
-Now, you can do so by purchasing your own license of [Easy Photo Downloader](https://easydownload.photos) through the Microsoft Store.
+I am aware of the issues found in MPDL but do not time to contribute to it further without some sort of motivation.
+Since, some users of MPDL have expressed the desire to contribute payment as a result of the time saved.
+Now, you can contribute to further development by purchasing your own license of [Easy Photo Downloader](https://easydownload.photos) through the Microsoft Store.

 As an owner of [Easy Photo Downloader](https://easydownload.photos), any bug report you file will be taken seriously and addressed immediately.
 Feature requests will also be given serious consideration.
 Based on the scenario and frequency of the feature request, it may be implemented as a new feature.